TheDMSGroup/mautic-eb/README.md

 If new files are added to the /mautic_custom folder you can run `composer reset` to ensure they are reflected in the core /mautic folder.

-Custom dependencies can be included in the root composer.json.
+Custom dependencies can be included in a root composer.custom

 Do not run `composer install` from within the mautic folder, only in the root project folder.